hartwigmedical/hmftools/sage/README.md

   - Multiple tumor sample support - a 'tumor' in SAGE is any sample in which we search for candidate variants and determine variant support.
   - Additional reference sample support - a 'reference' sample in SAGE is a sample in which we don't look for candidate variants, but in which we still determine variant support and read depth at each candidate location.
 One potential case is to have a paired RNA sample as an additional reference to measure RNA support for candidate variants
   - An internal [alt specific base quality recalibration](#1-alt-specific-base-quality-recalibration) method

-## BAM Requirements
-BAM records that are flagged as unmapped, duplicateRead or secondary/supplementary are ignored.

-Optional NM tag (edit distance to the reference) is used in the quality calculation where available otherwise it is calculated on the fly.
-More information about the tag available [here](https://samtools.github.io/hts-specs/SAMtags.pdf).

-While SAGE does support CRAM files, we strongly recommend converting them to BAM first as SAGE makes multiple passes over the supplied alignment files.
-Converting them first up front saves significant CPU time overall.

 ## Installation